tinalabs/react-tinacms-i18n/README.md

 <PromptRenderer />
 ```

-this registers a `prompts plugin` that will render a prompt in edit mode letting the user know that no localization for this page exists
+This registers a `prompts plugin` that will render a prompt in edit mode letting the user know that no localization for this page exists

 ## Generate Docs